Vital-Fernandez/FiCUS/README.md

 ![plot_example](outputs/CDFS017345.png)

 ## Referencing `FiCUS`
+This code has been made publicly accessible, but its creation and documentation required significant work.
+Please ensure that any use of this code is properly cited in related publications through the following BibTeX reference:
 ```
 @ARTICLE{2023MNRAS.522.6295S,
        author = {{Saldana-Lopez}, A. and {Schaerer}, D. and {Chisholm}, J. and {Calabr{\`o}}, A. and {Pentericci}, L. and {Cullen}, F. and {Saxena}, A. and {Amor{\'\i}n}, R. and {Carnall}, A.~C. and {Fontanot}, F. and {Fynbo}, J.~P.~U. and {Guaita}, L. and {Hathi}, N.~P. and {Hibon}, P. and {Ji}, Z. and {McLeod}, D.~J. and {Pompei}, E. and {Zamorani}, G.},